A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 ## Part 3: Down Comes the Rain (XP 610, Party Level 9)

-### Saving the Schoolchildren (XP 30, trivial threat, +60xp story award)
+### Saving the Schoolchildren (XP 30, trivial threat, +30xp story award)
   - **Creatures:**
     - 1x [Giant Anaconda](https://2e.aonprd.com/Monsters.aspx?ID=382)
   - **Encounter Notes:**
-    - For saving the children award an additional 30xp, and gain the gratitude of their parents - which improves the attitude of everyone in Turtleback Ferry towards them for the purposes of any social interation checks
+    - For saving the children award an additional 30xp, and gain the gratitude of their parents - which improves the attitude of everyone in Turtleback Ferry towards them for any social interation checks

 ### Black Magga Rises (XP 80, beyond extreme temporary threat)